OpenNebula/docs/source/open_cluster_deployment/open_cloud_storage_setup/ceph_ds.rst

 * ``TM_MAD_SYSTEM="ssh"``

-When using Sunstone, the deployment mode needs to be set in Storage tab.
+When using Sunstone, the deployment mode needs to be set in the Storage tab.